gsiems/pi-car-cam/wifi-setup.md

 ### Create /etc/hostapd/hostapd.conf

-Note that the driver may not actually be nl80211 (could be rtl871xdrv or something else depending on the WiFi dongle used)
+Note that the driver may not actually be nl80211 (could be rtl871xdrv or something else depending on the WiFi dongle used). *Note:* change the SSID/password.

 ```
 cat<<'EOT'>/etc/hostapd/hostapd.conf